My Baby is just Not Feeding! Could it be a Lip Tie??

 A tongue tie is when the frenulum (the band of tissue that connects the bottom of the tongue to the floor of the mouth), is too short or tight and this affects the movement of the tongue.
 A tongue tie is congenital, meaning that it is present at birth, and it can be hereditary.
 A lip tie is not as common or severe as a tongue tie.
 Studies show that a lip tie can usually come right as the child grows.
 As the permanent teeth come in, the tie may fix itself.

 There is a bit of a clash of opinions amongst medical professionals with regards to a lip and tongue tie and how they affect breastfeeding.
-Some paediatricians believe that the lip and tongue tie does not impact breastfeeding at all.
-Others believe that it impacts feeding quite negatively and causes many difficulties.
-A tongue and lip tie has to be diagnosed by having the baby assessed and the impact of the tie can only be assessed by watching how the baby feeds.
+Some pediatricians believe that the lip and tongue tie does not impact breastfeeding at all.
+Others think that it impacts feeding quite negatively and causes many difficulties.
+A tongue and lip tie has to be diagnosed by having the baby assessed, and the impact of the tie can only be evaluated by watching how the baby feeds.
 Very often a doctor, who is not concerned about ties, will do neither of these.
-A detailed and comprehensive examination needs to be done on the mouth and the breastfeeding needs to be observed by a practitioner who knows what they are looking for.
+A detailed and comprehensive examination needs to be done on the mouth, and the breastfeeding needs to be observed by a practitioner who knows what they are looking for.

 Falls off the breast easily.

 Chews at the nipple while trying to feed.